prajvinjalan/notepool/README.md

 ## TODO (eventually?)
 - [x] Socket.io for real-time collaborating
 - [x] Different types of collaborators (editor, viewer)
-- [ ] Link Google/Facebook/Twitter login
+- [x] Add Google/Facebook authentication
 - [ ] Password related - change password, forgot password (send email), minimum requirements when registering (?)
 - [ ] More complicated notes (lists and other formatting?)
 - [ ] React-grid-layout for notes? (will need a lot of refactoring)